 Updated: Aug 10, 2020

 The trend for a plant-based diet has risen by 600% in the US(1).
-1 While it is easy to find plant-based (vegan or vegetarian) food, when it comes to drugs, people often compromise.
-I performed my own investigation based on a list from U.S. News & World Report in collaboration with Pharmacy Times of the top Over-The-Counter (OTC) health products recommended by pharmacists in 2019(2).
-For now, I picked 5 popular categories and analyzed every ingredient as having a:
+While it is easy to find plant-based (vegan or vegetarian) food, when it comes to drugs, people often compromise.
+We performed our own investigation based on a list from U.S. News & World Report in collaboration with Pharmacy Times of the top Over-The-Counter (OTC) health products recommended by pharmacists in 2019(2).
+For now, we picked 5 popular categories and analyzed every ingredient as having a:

 Plant or synthetic origin

 Unknown origin (unable to determine if plant or animal derived)

 To identify the source of the inactive ingredients in the products, we used dailymed.nlm.nih.gov, an official provider of FDA label information.
 Then, we utilized multiple sources such as the Handbook of Pharmaceutical Excipients 6th ed.(3), and online references such as doublecheckvegan.com(4), and veganpeace.com(5).
 Since some of these online references are not entirely validated, we also did some searching using our own pharmacy knowledge to determine the manufacturing process for each ingredient.
 While we cannot be entirely sure, this list is as complete and accurate as we can get without speaking directly with the manufacturers (which is not very easy) or performing lab testing (available via VeganMed).